henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 flow-statistics:

-: this CIE aggregates bytes and units send and received
+: this subject aggregates bytes and units send and received

 : bytes-received